Azure Machine Learning integration in Power BI

 To learn more about Azure Machine Learning, please see:

-- Overview: What is Azure Machine Learning service?
+- Overview: What is Azure Machine Learning?

 - Quick Starts and Tutorials for Azure Machine Learning: Azure Machine Learning Documentation

 Granting access to the Azure ML model to a Power BI user

 To access an Azure ML model from Power BI, the user must have Read access to the Azure subscription.
 In addition:

 - For Machine Learning Studio (classic) models, Read access to Machine Learning Studio (classic) web service